 Meth and the Immune System

 In particular, recent studies have shown methamphetamine to suppress killer T-cells, a type of white blood cell that fights off pathogens.
-This negative impact on T-cell memory population and T-cell activation has the ability to leave a meth addict unable to initiate a sufficient immune response to a number of infectious diseases.
+This negative impact on the T-cell memory population and T-cell activation have the ability to leave a meth addict unable to initiate a sufficient immune response to a number of infectious diseases.

 Additionally, meth’s ability to dry out mucosal membranes and cause abrasions in the mouth and rectum might increase an addict’s vulnerability to debilitating infections without the ability to naturally fend off the experienced illness.

-This is directly related to a meth addict’s increased risk of sexually transmitted diseases and blood borne pathogens due to their addictive behaviors and drug administration routes.3
+This is directly related to a meth addict’s increased risk of sexually transmitted diseases and blood-borne pathogens due to their addictive behaviors and drug administration routes.3

 Skin Infections from Meth Use

-In addition to the identified physical toll that meth use can have on various organs, teeth and immune system, habitual meth use can also deteriorate an addict’s skin and overall complexion.
+In addition to the identified physical toll that meth use can have on various organs, teeth and immune systems, habitual meth use can also deteriorate an addict’s skin and overall complexion.
 This is due in part to the toxic chemical compounds found in the substance as well as the compulsive behaviors habitual use induces in an addict.